open/close all folders

 — The Punisher # 42, "Man of Stone"

 In the end I didn't gut him.
 Didn't hang his innards from a tree.
 Didn't pulp his face and break his limbs against plate glass, then send him screaming fifty floors to the street.
 Didn't douse him in gasoline and light a match.
 The things I did last year — I didn't do.
 Instead I walked him out of Pete O'Byrne's at gun-point, his buddies desperate not to catch his eye, and took him to the river and let fear do the rest.
 He talked.
 About the people making movies starring children.
 About the place they made them.
-Along with one abiding thought: Of just how easy they had been.
+He talked and it was over.
+But all those things I didn't do have stayed with me.
+Along with one abiding thought: of just how easy they had been.

 — Frank Castle, The Punisher #43, "Widowmaker"